renggli/dart-more/README.md

 - `number.dart` provides fractional, complex and quaternion arithmetic.
 - `ordering.dart` a fluent interface for building comparator functions.
 - `printer.dart` a fluent interface for configuring sophisticated formatter.
+- `tuple.dart` a generic sequence of typed values.

 And there are more to come ...